sybrew/the-seo-framework/readme.txt

 		* The pixel counter is now color coded.
 Hover over it to know why!
 		* Switching SEO metabox tabs or loading a page with character counters is now a tad less resource intensive.
 		* The Google Webmasters' verification code link now directly sends you to the correct form.
+		* Improved multibyte support in automated descriptions, like for finding punctiations.
+		* Automated descriptions now try to find complete sentences by stripping the last three trailing words after the latest found punctuation mark.
 	* **Changed:**
 		* TSF now requires WordPress 4.6 (previously 4.4).
 		* TSF now requires PHP 5.4 (previously 5.3).